- General Information

 (AAD) resource: AAD offers online search and retrieval access to a selection of NARA's accessioned electronic records in databases.
 There is no charge for using this resource.
 AAD is the first publicly accessible application developed under the auspices of the Electronic Records Archives (ERA) Program.

-- NARA is also beginning to make some accessioned electronic records files and documentation available for download via the Archival Research Catalog (ARC).
-You can download files from ARC and then use the electronic records with your own hardware and software.
+- NARA is also beginning to make some accessioned electronic records files and documentation available for download via the online catalog.
+You can download files and then use the electronic records with your own hardware and software.
 There is no charge for using this resource.
-For more details, please see: Accessing Electronic Records via the Archival Research Catalog (ARC)
+For more details, please see: Accessing Electronic Records via the Online Catalog.

 Access to the electronic records transferred to NARA is subject to the terms of the Freedom of Information Act (FOIA).
 Information in some data sets may be withheld in accordance with the exemptions authorized under the FOIA designed to protect national security, individual privacy, law enforcement investigations, or proprietary interest.
 Statutory restrictions on electronic records transferred into the National Archives remain in force until the records are 30 years old, unless extended by the Archivist of the United States.
 The National Archives and Records Administration protects against an unwarranted invasion of personal privacy, in general, for 75 years.